Eschatologue/CM_wiki/docs/character-creation/feat/deprecated/feat-4th-level.md

 **Prerequisites:** Spellcasting/Pact Magic feature; Mage Group

-You’ve learned to cannibalize the power of your spells to reinvigorate your allies.
+You've learned to cannibalize the power of your spells to reinvigorate your allies.

 - **Ability Score Increase**